timescale/docs/promscale/index.md

 powered by SQL.

 It is built on top of PostgreSQL and TimescaleDB.
 Promscale supports Prometheus metrics and is 100% compliant with PromQL and OpenTelemetry traces.
-It's full SQL capabilities enable developers to correlate metrics, traces, and business data to get valuable insights.
+Its full SQL capabilities enable developers to correlate metrics, traces, and business data to get valuable insights.
 This is not possible when data is siloed in different systems.

 *   [Learn about Promscale][about-promscale] to understand how it works before